ndlib/hydra_connect_demo/README.md

   - [ ] Multi-file upload
   - [X] With user input pre-loading the form
   - [X] Multiple predicates
+  - [X] Persist data even though it is not valid
 - [ ] UI response upon creation of a new work
   - [ ] Display informational messages
   - [X] Redirect to a location